 - adequate refreshments (drinks and snacks) There isn't always a pub stop!

 - mask or other protection per Covid regulations

 How do I join this walking group?

-As images are often shared within our walking group's WhatsApp, please ensure that you inform the group if you do NOT want any image/s used online.
+As images are often shared within our walking group's WhatsApp, and on my social media, please ensure that you inform the group if you do NOT want any image/s used online.
 Any personal data must not to be distributed to anyone outside the walking group, that includes our timetable.